 So what if someone is a Communist?
 How is that anybody else’s business?
 Communism as a mere philosophy doesn’t condone hate or harm anybody.
 In fact, the American Communist agenda is supportive of all of the positive ideals of our society, like social equality, and are against discrimination, racism, sexism, homophobia, unemployment and war.
 It was the Communist Party that provided the defense for the wrongly-convicted Scottsboro Boys, for example.
 They are not trying to overthrow our Government, of which they are often accused.
 On the contrary, they just want to make the U.S. a better place to live.
 Can we say the same for those radical Republicans, for one, or their cohorts, the Tea Party members, who perpetuate war and are constantly infringing upon our civil rights?
 Why aren’t these same political chauvinists as gung-ho about exposing the American Nazis and members of the Ku Klux Klan, for example?
 Those people commit actual crimes.

 Maybe their vehement objection to Communism is that they don’t want things to change for the better in this country.
 That’s why the negative social issues have not been eradicated.
 They don’t want social equality with regard to civil rights and economic class distinction.
 In case you are not aware, Abolitionists were regarded in exactly the same way when they spoke out against slavery in this country.
 So you might even deem me to be a Communist sympathizer.
 Well, maybe I am.
 But, so what?
 Who am I hurting?
+I would contend that someone who is out to overthrow our Government is most likely not a Communist.

 So you see, white people always have to have somebody to put down, preferably, someone different than themselves, but not necessarily.
 They are just as content turning against others just like themselves, and they can always find something to get on each other about.
 In fact, and this applies not only to whites, in places where all the people are ethnically the same, they will use social class distinction and/or financial status to distinguish themselves.
 The nobility does not associate with peasants and the “common people,” for example, and your other people of wealth and position tend to look down on their servants and hired help.
 In Afghanistan it’s men against the women.